sixianj2/community/docs/Planning Activities.md

 Note: this is best completed by the project PI and/or repository admin (creator).<br/>

 - [ ] If possible, ask all of your team members to update their GitHub profile to include: full name, email and home institution.
+- [ ] Consider making your nanoMFG membership public to advertise our project.
 - [ ] Create a GitHub team using all of your project team member's GitHub accounts (including the PI's) in the nanoMFG organization (see below).
+Typical team names use a "-dev" suffix like "nanocool-dev".
-- [ ] Add your project repository to the team.
+- [ ] Add your project repository to the team and grant the team write access to you repo.

 ### References
 Here are GitHub's docs on teams: